mcolatosti/OpenCatEsp32-Quadruped-Robot/HTTP_SERVER_DOCUMENTATION.md

 4. **Mobile-Friendly**: Responsive design works on phones and tablets
 5. **Educational**: Easy to understand and modify for learning purposes
 6. **Fallback Option**: HTTP commands work even if WebSocket fails
+7. **All Serial Output Mirrored**: All system/process events are visible in the web console

 ## Security Considerations
 - **Local Network Only**: Server only accessible on local WiFi network